apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Deion after KU loss: 'Got intoxicated with success'**
+**Fred Harris, former Democratic U.S. senator and presidential candidate, dies at 94**

-You can read more about it [here](https://www.espn.com/college-football/story/_/id/42572777/deion-sanders-play-colorado-football-loss-kansas).
+You can read more about it [here](https://www.cbsnews.com/news/fred-harris-former-democratic-u-s-senator-and-presidential-candidate-dies-at-94/).

 ## Requirements
 - Python 3.8